 - Timepoint Style: Dates

-- Start Date: 2008-01-01
+- Start Date: 2008-04-01

-- Default Timepoint Duration: 28 (days)
+- Default Timepoint Duration: 28

 - Repository Type: Standard Specimen Repository (if it is not selected by default)

 - Security Mode: Basic security with editable datasets